Context-Free Recognition with Transformers: Acknowledgments

 \section{Acknowledgments}

-We thank attendees of Formal Languages and Neural Networks (FLaNN) seminar for insightful discussions about this work.
+We thank attendees of the Formal Languages and Neural Networks (FLaNN) seminar for insightful discussions about this work.
 Anej Svete is supported by an ETH AI Center Doctoral Fellowship.
-William Merrill was supported by a Two Sigma PhD fellowship, an NSF Graduate Research Fellowship, and the Allen Institute for Artificial Intelligence.
+William Merrill was supported by a Two Sigma PhD fellowship, an NSF Graduate Research Fellowship, and the Allen Institute for AI.
+We used generative AI to improve our writing.
+Every modification introduced by generative AI was carefully reviewed by the authors, who take full responsibility for it.